ldriscoll1/BlockChainRepo/README.md

 This is the ReadMe for the Snail Race Project it will contain all the information needed to run the project.
 ## Important Announcement
-  Currently due to https://goerlifaucet.com/ only distributing 0.02 eth a day and our project needed 0.15 Goerli to deploy a contract please refer to the following information/video to test our project out in remix unless you have the sufficient Goerli.
+  Currently due to https://goerlifaucet.com/ only distributing 0.02 eth a day and our project needed 0.15 Goerli to deploy a contract please refer to the following information/video to test our project out in remix, a virtual contract environment unless you have the sufficient Goerli.
   So instead refer to these instructions to test.
   1. Follow steps outlines in Metamask, Etherscan, and Alchemy sections.
   2. Go to remix.ethereum.org